Your guide to end-supplier failure travel insurance

 What does scheduled airline failure mean?

-Scheduled airline failure is when an airline stops running scheduled flights due to bankruptcy or financial difficulties.
+Scheduled airline failure is when an airline stops running scheduled flights due to situations such as bankruptcy or financial difficulties.
 Scheduled airline failure insurance (SAFI) is similar to end supplier failure insurance but instead just covers you for airline failure.
 This means if the airline you’re booked with goes bust then you will be covered for the associated costs.
 Some insurers will not offer SAFI for certain airlines so be sure to check the policy details.
 Many standard travel insurance policies will also not cover scheduled airline failure – check for more comprehensive policies which may include SAFI in their coverage.
+Here are some of the issues that can arise for scheduled airline failure:

 Do I need end supplier failure insurance?